cilliantighe/Interactive_Graphics_P5/01_randomness/13_Pixel_Array_Loop_Static/README.md

       for (var x = 0; x < width; x++) {
           var index = (x + (y * width)) * 4;

-          // Each pixel on the screen will range from black to white on the screen.
-Giving the display a static look var bright = random(255);
+          // Each pixel on the screen will range from black to white on the screen var bright = random(255);
           pixels[index + 0] = bright;
           pixels[index + 1] = bright;